John-Cassidy/CloudNative/NOTES.md

 ```

 4. Start Minikube:
-   This command starts a Minikube cluster using the Docker driver.
+   This command starts a Minikube cluster container using the Docker driver.

 ```powershell
 minikube start --driver=docker